 Something happened to me in 2016 that opened my eyes to possibilities I didn’t know existed.
 You’re probably wondering what the afterlife has to do with a dog blog.
 There’s a little backstory here that you need to know in order for this to all make sense.
 Please stay with me; I promise this has everything to do with dogs and blogs.

 I was looking after my dying mother in 2016.
-My two sisters and I shared the responsibility, each of us staying three or four nights before going home to our own families, repeating the routine until mom passed away two weeks after her 86th birthday, four months after her diagnosis of metastatic breast cancer.
+My two sisters and I shared the responsibility, each of us staying three or four nights before going home to our own families, repeating the routine week after week, month after month.
+Palliative care is scary when you don’t know what you’re doing.
+Thankfully, we had the help of the Red Cross, personal care workers, and the support of family and friends.

 I Asked the Universe For A Sign